robertschnitman/stringops/README.md

 programming languages learn Ruby faster (e.g. `reduce` and `inject` do the same thing).
 On the other hand, the `stringr` library has a consisent naming scheme for its functions, but does not have synonyms, so you are forced to learn the `stringr` way.
-Thirdly, and perhaps tagentially, R does not have concatenation operator (only functions) like in Ruby and BASIC, which is odd, as many situations require concatenation; so using the `paste/paste0()` functions can make code less readable.
-As such, I am introducing a new package to take these considerations into account: `stringops`, a library consisting of tools for processing strings in R.
+Thirdly, R does not have concatenation operator (only functions) like in Ruby and BASIC, which is odd, as many situations require concatenation; so using the `paste/paste0()` functions can make code less readable.
+As such, I am introducing a new package to take these considerations into account:
+`stringops`, a library consisting of tools for processing strings in R.

 What this package brings are (1) a consistent naming-scheme for functions, (2) synonyms for said functions, and (3) a concatenation